Fale/isbn/README.md

 This library is develop to give all ISBN (both ISBN-10 and ISBN-13) related tools needed by PHP developers.

 ## Check ##
-This function allows you to verify id an ISBN code is an ISBN-10 or ISBN-13.
+This function allows you to verify if an ISBN code is an ISBN-10 or ISBN-13.
+This does not verifies if the ISBN code is valid.
+To check if the ISBN code is valid, you can use the `Validation` class.
 Examples:

     Isbn\Check::is10('888183718'); // Will return false